michaelsauter/crane/README.md

 ### Excluding containers

-If you want to exclude a container or a whole group from a Crane command, you can specify this with `--exclude <target>` (or via `CRANE_EXCLUDE`).
+If you want to exclude a container or a whole group from a Crane command, you can specify this with `--exclude <reference>` (or via `CRANE_EXCLUDE`).
+The flag can be repeated to exclude several containers or groups (use a multi-line environment variable value to pass several references via `CRANE_EXCLUDE`).

+Excluded containers' declaration _and_ references in the configuration file will be completely ignored, so their dependencies will also be excluded (unless they are also required by other non-excluded containers).

 This feature is experimental, which means it can be changed or even removed in every minor version update.

 ### Networking